-Eli Epstein enjoys a multi-faceted career as performer, educator, conductor and author.
-Epstein was second horn of the Cleveland Orchestra (1987–2005), and horn professor at the Cleveland Institute of Music (1989–2005).
-He has appeared several times as soloist with the Philadelphia Orchestra and Cleveland Orchestra.
+Acclaimed for his "glowing sound," "facility," and "lyrical freedom," Eli Epstein is a sought-after horn player, educator, and conductor.
+Epstein was second horn of the Cleveland Orchestra (1987–2005) and horn professor at the Cleveland Institute of Music (1989–2005).
+Epstein has appeared several times as soloist with the Philadelphia Orchestra and the Cleveland Orchestra.

 An active performer, Epstein has appeared on chamber programs at Jordan Hall, Severance Hall, Tanglewood, Philadelphia's Academy of Music, Kennedy Center, Music Academy of the West, where he was on faculty (2005-2013), and the Aspen Music Festival, where he served as principal horn of the Aspen Chamber Symphony (2000-2012).
 Epstein has collaborated with the Borromeo and Brentano String Quartets, and has served as guest principal horn of the Rhode Island Philharmonic, Orpheus Chamber Orchestra and Saint Louis Symphony.
 Epstein performs with the Boston Symphony Orchestra from time to time and has played on the BSO Community Chamber Concerts series.

-Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (second edition published in 2014), was celebrated in The Horn Call, Journal of the International Horn Society, as "an overwhelmingly stimulating and productive treatise...its positive influence on the profession will be immediate and lasting."
+Epstein's book, Horn Playing from the Inside Out, A Method for All Brass Musicians (third edition published in 2016), was celebrated in The Horn Call, International Horn Society's journal, as "an overwhelmingly stimulating and productive treatise...its positive influence on the profession will be immediate and lasting."